 7. Corner Cushions

-Sharp corners on coffee tables and other furniture can be covered with soft corner cushions, such as these covers by Safe Beginnings.
+Sharp corners on coffee tables and other furniture can be covered with soft corner cushions, such as these covers by Heelababy.
 However, Finkbeiner recommends using 3M Command Strips instead of the included adhesive so you can easily remove them from your vacation accommodations.
 These corner protectors, available on Amazon, are also a great option.

 8. Duct Tape